varunc1996/api_benchmarking/docs/Results.md

 This was just to corroborate that if I sent more requests concurrently than what the Flask API server can handle at once, I was going to correctly get several `429` response codes.

 ## Modifying output tokens

-I decided to do away with the concept of input tokens for this exercise and just focus on output_tokens to simplify the logic in the Flask API server.
-The benchmarking endpoint I used `/tokenizer` accepts just 1 integer parameter (`output_tokens`) and based on the size of the number, it will sleep for an associated amount of time and return the `output_token` value back to us.

 For the rest of the testing, I ran the flask server with concurrency of 100: `make run CONCURRENCY=100`